amanda-meuser/Binf6210Assign1/README.md

-Assessing the Bray-Curtis Dissimilarity Index between 4 continent-based groups of birds in the \texit{Alcidae} family.
+Assessing the Bray-Curtis Dissimilarity Index between 4 continent-based groups of birds in the *Alcidae* family.